openebs-archive/openebs-docs/docs/deployjiva.md

       standard (default)          kubernetes.io/gce-pd
       ```

-3. Edit **openebs-config.yaml** to include the mounted disk path associated to each node in the cluster using which you are creating the OpenEBS Storage Pool.
-Change the *path* under *spec* section
-      with the mounted directory created under each Nodes.
+3. Edit **openebs-config.yaml** to include the mounted disk path associated to each node in the cluster that you are using to create the OpenEBS Storage Pool.
+Change the *path* under *spec* section with the mounted directory created under each Node.

       ```
       path: "/mnt/openebs_disk"